-- ► Modified Condition/Decision Coverage (MC/DC) is required by DO-178B for Level A software. - ▶ It is a combination of the previous coverage criteria defined as follows: - Every point of entry and exit in the program has been invoked at least once; - Every decision in the program has taken all possible outcomes at least once; - Every condition in a decision in the program has taken all possible outcomes at least once; - Every condition in a decision has been shown to independently affect that decision's outcome.
+- ► Modified Condition/Decision Coverage (MC/DC) is required by the "aerospace norm" DO-178B for Level A software. - ▶ It is a combination of the previous coverage criteria defined as follows: - Every point of entry and exit in the program has been invoked at least once; - Every decision in the program has taken all possible outcomes at least once; - Every condition (i.e. elementary Boolean terms earlier) in a decision in the program has taken all possible outcomes at least once; - Every condition in a decision has been shown to independently affect that decision's outcome.